cometscome/HPhiJulia.jl/README.md

 Julia wrapper for the HPhi.
 This just calls HPhi from Julia.
 Now this is very limited.
-I confirmed that this can work on Ubuntsu and Mac OS 10.13.
+I confirmed that this can work on Ubuntu and Mac OS 10.13.

 # HPhi
 Quantum Lattice Model Simulator Package